Cybernetics and the Feedback Imagination

 This makes the book feel unexpectedly contemporary.
 Feeds, recommendation systems, search rankings, automated moderation, fraud detection, content metrics, dashboards, and AI assistants all operate as feedback architectures.
 They watch behavior, infer patterns, adjust exposure, and make the adjusted environment appear natural.
 The public does not merely consume media through these systems.
 It is trained by them and then measured again.

 The same pattern appears inside institutions.
-A school, hospital, workplace, court, benefits office, or police department can become cybernetic when its decisions are routed through data collection, scoring, monitoring, and corrective action.
+A school, hospital, workplace, court, benefits office, or police department becomes cybernetic when decisions are routed through data collection, scoring, monitoring, escalation, and corrective action.
 The danger is not that feedback exists.
-The danger is that the loop can close around the people inside it before they have any way to see, contest, or redirect the system.
+The danger is that the loop can close around the people inside it before they have any practical way to see, contest, or redirect the system.

 The AI-Age Reading